YeeticusFinch/Spaceship-plugin/README.md

 Yes, this plugin is heavily integrated with MoveCraft, with a couple of changes and additions.
 This plugin adds custom block-entities, including pilot seats, radar dishes, turrets, maps, custom items, and of course, planets (with custom dimensions for each one.

-### Challenges

-The main challenge was to make all the entities follow the Movecraft ships as they move.
-For linear movement that isn't so bad, just teleport all entities within the ship a displacement equal to the ship's displacement each time it moves.
-MoveCraft gives us move events to facilitate this.

-However, a lot of these entities can have a player sitting on them.
-Players can sit on the chairs, and players can sit inside turrets.

-Fun fact: an entity can't teleport if a player is sitting on it.
-So the solution was to use some delayed tasks to dismount the player, teleport both the player and the entity, then remount the player.
-I ended up making a custom teleport function that automatically does this.

-The next challenge was for rotating the ship.
-When a ship rotates, all entities should move and rotate to their proper positions.
-Problem is, they have to spin around the ship's axis of rotation (which is also a MoveCraft variable).
-However, this isn't as simple as rotating a vector around a point.
-Minecraft's block coordinates are discretized, meaning that when a ship rotates, it's not as simple as rotating around a center coordinate.
-If your ship is 4 blocks wide, the center point is in-between 2 blocks, it doesn't fall on any block.
-And to make it even more annoying, coordinates fall on corners of blocks. <0, 0, 0> is the corner of a block.
-The center location of a block is <0.5, 0.5, 0.5>.

-TLDR to rotate entities with the ship I couldn't just rotate a vector around a point, because then an entity that is on a block will be moved to the corner of that block, and then upon the next rotation it will move to the center of another block, moving diagonally by half a block each rotation until it has left your ship entirely.
-To solve this, I had to come up with a function that uses floor and ceiling functions to round the coordinate numbers and then add 0.5 to keep it in the center of the original block.

-#### Anyways, on to the rest of the features...

 ### Custom Block-Entities

 #### Pilot Seats